DesktopGooseUnofficial/ResourceHub/mods/PortalGoos.md

 Portal mod for your Goos!

 # Features:
-- controls - hold p and press either 1 or 2 to place a portal. p + 0 will toggle portals on and off.
+- controls - hold p and press either 1 or 2 to place a portal. **new in 1.1! p + 0 will toggle portals on and off.**
 - loops - if the goose is bringing in a meme and hits a portal it'll still teleport, and it'll take the meme with it, which allows you to create some infinite loops
 - cursor - it can teleport with your cursor in its beak